-The weekly max prevents a student from coming in at the very end of the class and earning all their points, and it gets more students into the board on a regular basis.
+The weekly max prevents a student from coming in at the very end of the class and earning all their points, and it gets more students into the Community on a regular basis.

 6) Do not set the weekly max rollover deadline on Sunday night.

 Set the rollover for early mornings toward the end of the work week—Friday night or early Saturday morning—or just before your last class of the week.
 With a Sunday night deadline, most students wait until Sunday night to post, and there's no time for a real discussion.
 When the deadline is during the week, students tend to space out their posting, which leads to a more natural, back-and-forth discussion.

 7) Definitely turn on the "nudge" notifications.